 If you have noticed that your guinea pig is biting the cage, these are the 4 most common reasons for it.

+- Your guinea pig is bored.
 Sometimes their daily routine can be a little bit dull.
-In order to prevent this add some new toys to the cage, there are a lot of items you can choose from.
+In order to prevent this, add some new toys to the cage.
+There are a lot of items you can choose from.
 They can get easily bored if they don’t have something to do in the cage.

-Guinea pigs can also fell being rejected or ignored.
+- It only craves attention.
+Guinea pigs can also feel rejected or ignored.
 Try paying more attention to them.
 Play or talk with them and show interest.
 If they have gotten used to having playtime with you, they will react negatively when you start skipping it.

-As we said, guinea pigs are creatures of the habit.
-If something new is happening around them, if there are argues and fights, new pets or anything significant that can impact their daily routine will cause them to be nervous.
-Try paying more attention to your guinea pigs and find the reason for their anxiety.
+- They are nervous.
+If something new is happening around them, like argues and fights, new pets, or anything significant that can impact their daily routine, it will cause them to be nervous.
+So, try paying more attention to your guinea pigs and find the reason for their anxiety.

 But if you notice that the chewing is becoming more intense and that the guinea pig is just not stopping, you should get an appointment with a veterinarian for a check on their teeth and gums.

-My Guinea Pig Bites Me When I Pick Her Up: Instructions
+What to Do if My Guinea Pig Bites Me When I Pick Her Up?

-Learning to pick up and hold your guinea pig is very important and it is best to know all the tips of doing in properly.
+Learning to pick up and hold your guinea pig is very important.
+It is best to know all the tips for doing it properly.

 Step 1: Getting Used to Each Other